tytydraco/yessleep/out/Thelma_Gabriels_Diary_Part_4_FINALE.md

 PART THREE: [https://www.reddit.com/r/nosleep/comments/vzf7xz/thelma\_gabriels\_diary\_part\_3/](https://www.reddit.com/r/nosleep/comments/vzf7xz/thelma_gabriels_diary_part_3/)

-Following the advice given to me on Part 2 of this whole affair, I decided to search the database for any record of a Miss Thelma Audrey Gabriel.
+Following the advice given to me on Part 2 of this whole affair, I decided to search the database for any record of a Miss Thelma Denise Gabriel.
 I didn't actually find anything useful though, which actually kind of fits given what I read in this particular diary entry.

 It's the weirdest one too.
 And honestly?
 It leaves me with a lot more questions than answers in regard to what happened to her and her whereabouts today.
 And I STILL don't know who planted the damn thing in my backyard!